-School meals and Friends 'n' Fun snack are provided by Absolutely Catering and served 12pm - 1pm (school meals) and 4.45pm (Friends 'n' Fun snack) in the school dining hall.
-The school meals meet the mandatory requirements of the School Food Standards 2015.

-School meals are planned on a 3 week cycle and always contain a meat, fish and vegetarian option.
+School meals are provided by Hutchinson Catering and served 12pm - 1pm (school meals) in the school dining hall.
+The school meals meet the mandatory requirements of the School Food Standards 2019.
+School meals are planned on a 3-week cycle and always contain a meat, fish and vegetarian option.
 The school meals menu can be found on our school website.